Corporate Governance Policy

 2.2.Composition of the Board of Directors

-Upon the appointment of Internal Directors, the Company gathers persons with specialized knowledge of business segments and business administration from within the Group, based on the criteria and selection method unique to the Company.
+Under our corporate philosophy of Venture Spirit Declaration, which states that "We do not tolerate prejudice on the grounds of race, nationality, gender, educational background, language, religion, or any other factors.
+We value people for their ability and merits," human resources with diverse skills, insight, and experience show their abilities at the Company.
+Upon the appointment of Internal Directors, the Company appoints persons with specialized knowledge of business segments and business administration and with diverse background from within the Group, based on the criteria and selection method unique to the Company.

 For the appointment of External Directors, persons with a high level of expertise such as lawyers are appointed, thereby realizing balance and diversity in the composition of the Board of Directors as a whole in terms of knowledge, experience and skills.